-(b) Stormwater detention measures shall be constructed and maintained to ensure that the development does not increase upstream or downstream flood levels.

-(c) Detention storage shall be calculated and designed in accordance with “Australian Rainfall and Runoff 1987” and the Lake Macquarie City Council guideline – “Handbook for Drainage Design Criteria” and shall conform to the specifications and standards contained in DCP 2014 Engineering Guidelines.
+(b) Detention storage shall be calculated and designed in accordance with “Australian Rainfall and Runoff 1987” and the Lake Macquarie City Council guideline – “Handbook for Drainage Design Criteria” and shall conform to the specifications and standards contained in DCP 2014 Engineering Guidelines.

-(d) Stormwater harvesting measures shall be constructed and maintained in accordance with the DCP 2014 Water Cycle Management Guideline.
+(c) Stormwater harvesting measures shall be constructed and maintained in accordance with the DCP 2014 Water Cycle Management Guideline.
 Stormwater drainage plans shall include details of the harvesting system (eg rainwater tank and pump details plus reticulation diagrams).

-Note that the harvesting tank size shall be at least 52,000 litres and shall be used to for irrigation of the landscaping.
+The location of a permanent metal sign (minimum dimensions 150mm x 220mm) shall be detailed on the plans in a visible location near the detention orifice plate or onsite detention entry with the following wording:.